StinePS/StinePS/README.md

 # Hi, I'm Stine 👋

-I'm a 3rd semester multimedia design student at KEA interested in frontend and project management 🤓
+I'm a 4th semester multimedia design student at KEA interested in frontend and project management 🤓

-I like playfull sites and orderly code 💜 and love coding projects from scratch 🔧
+I like playfull sites and orderly code 💜, love coding projects from scratch 🔧 and keeping track of deadlines, sprints and more 📋!

 ### Currently I'm 📆
-- Learning Next.js 💻
+- Learning Next.js, Typescript & Tailwind CSS 💻
-- Preparing for 3rd semester exam 📚
+- Preparing for 4th semester exam project 📚
-- Getting excited about my internship starting ultimo January 2022 ❄️
+- Figuring out where to apply for a job after the final exam in June

 ### Fun facts ⚡
 - I'm a trained confectioner 🍰